MoFEM/mofem-cephas/media/paper.md

 # Conclusions

-`MoFEM` represents a modern type of FEM codes.
-It is designed to exploit advantages of emerging finite element technologies as well as simplify application code design.
-Additionally, it enables rapid implementation of complex engineering problems, involving different physical processes.
+ `MoFEM` introduces a novel architecture of FEM codes, designed to exploit advantages of emerging finite element technologies and to enable rapid implementation of numerical models for complex engineering problems, involving multi-physics and multi-scale processes.

 # Acknowledgements

  `MoFEM` development has been supported by EDF Energy Nuclear Generation Ltd., Glasgow Computational Engineering Centre (grant no. EP/R008531/1), The Royal Academy of Engineering (grant no. RCSRF1516\2\18), DURACOMP EPSRC Project (grant no. EP/K026925/1), and Lord Kelvin Adam Smith programme at University of Glasgow.

 # References